WenshuaiJiangCorn/sl-experiment-wj/README.md

 [GIMBL-tasks repository](https://github.com/Sun-Lab-NBB/GIMBL-tasks).
 Follow the instructions from that repository to set up Unity Game engine to run Sun lab experiment tasks.

-**Note** This library does not contain tools capable of initializing Unity Game engine.
-The desired Virtual Reality task has to be started manually before initializing the main experiment runtime through this library.
+**Note** This library does not contain tools to initialize Unity Game engine.
+The desired Virtual Reality task has to be started ***manually*** before initializing the main experiment runtime through this library.
+The main Unity repository contains more details about starting the virtual reality tasks when running experiments.

 ### Google Sheets API Integration

 This library is statically configured to interact with various Google Sheet files used in the Sun lab.
-Currently, this includes two logs: the **surgery log** and the **water restriction log**.
+Currently, this includes two files: the **surgery log** and the **water restriction log**.
 Primarily, this part of the library is designed as a convenience feature for lab members and to back up and store all project-related data in the same place.
-Generally, we expect that each project uses a unique set of log files, but shares the Goggle API credentials used to access and parse the sheet data.

 #### Setting up Google Sheets API Access

-**If you already have a service Google Sheets API account, skip to the next section.**
+**If you already have a service Google Sheets API account, skip to the next section.** Typically, we use the same service account for all projects and log files.

 1. Log into the [Google Cloud Console](https://shorturl.at/qiDYc).
-2. Create a new project
+2. Create a new project.
 3. Navigate to APIs & Services > Library and enable the Google Sheets API for the project.
 4. Under IAM & Admin > Service Accounts, create a service account.
 This will generate a service account ID in the format of `your-service-account@gserviceaccount.com`.